Guggyco/guggy-docs/docs/ios-swift.md

 #### Including Guggy in your project

-Guggy SDK supports is based on the Swift 3 language.
+Guggy SDK is based on the Swift 3 language.

 In your `podfile`, insert the following line:
 ````
-pod 'guggysdk' , "~> 1.0.0"
+pod 'guggysdk' , "~> 1.0.2"
 ````

 In every file referencing Guggy add the following